-Laser therapy uses specific wavelengths of light to create therapeutic effects for various conditions.
-Laser therapy is not new.
-It has been used in Europe by physical therapists, nurses and doctors since the 1970’s.
-The FDA approved use of laser therapy in 2002.
+Laser therapy is a painless procedure using infrared laser light to promote healing and reduce pain.
+Laser therapy is not new, it has been used in Europe by physical therapists, nurses, and doctors since the 1970's.
+The FDA approved the use of laser therapy in 2002.
 At Seminole Trail Animal Hospital, we use a Class IV, cold-laser called K-Laser.